-We aim 'to create a caring and positive environment where children feel happy and secure'.
+Our school aims 'to create a caring and positive environment where children feel happy and secure'.

-The physical environment of a school affects children's responses and behaviour.
-Our school should be kept clean and tidy, and displays should promote a positive attitude to children's work and enhance their self-esteem.
+The physical environment of a school effects children's responses and behaviour.

+The school should be kept clean and tidy and displays should promote a positive attitude to children's work and enhance children's self-esteem.